klis87/redux-requests/packages/redux-saga-requests/README.md

   auto: true // if you with to promisify all request actions without explicit meta.asPromise true })
 ```
+Note auto mode `true` will NOT promisify action with explicit `meta.asPromise: false`.

 ## Usage with Fetch API [:arrow_up:](#table-of-content)